-Leaving this emulated environment happens by entering the key sequence CTRL-A X.
+Leaving the emulated environment happens by entering the key sequence CTRL-A X in the development host console.

-3.3 Adapting the OSELAS.BSP-Pengutronix-Generic-2010.01.0 Project
+3.3 Adapting the OSELAS.BSP-Pengutronix-Generic-2010.07.0 Project

 Handling a fully prepared PTXdist project is easy.
 But everything is fixed to the settings the developer selected.
-We now want to adapt the OSELAS.BSP-Pengutronix-Generic-2010.01.0 project in a few simple settings.
+We now want to adapt the OSELAS.BSP-Pengutronix-Generic-2010.07.0 project in a few simple settings.